Academic Catalog

 Certificates are short-term educational programs focused on specific work force skills and/or preparation for continued academic study.
 Delaware County Community College offers a Certificate of Competency and a Certificate of Proficiency.

-Music Industry, Certificate of Competency (MIC)
+Music Industry, Certificate (MIC)

 The Music Industry Certificate enables students to develop skills in music production, music theory, composition, and music business.
 Students will analyze current practices and trends in the Music Industry and learn from experiential projects that will develop their technical, entrepreneurial, and artistic skills.
 Students who complete the Music Industry Certificate will be prepared for entry level positions in music marketing, music publishing, recording studios and music production companies.
 Students may also transfer their studies to the varied Associate’s or Bachelor’s degree programs available in the music field.